tflm91/CRM-System/README.md

 As an account manager, I would like to be able to insert and edit new customers.

 I am logged in.
 I click on "Customers" in the navigation bar and get to a page where all customers are displayed.
 At each customer is a button with a pen.
 If I click on it, I will be able to edit the customer.
 If I click on the button with the "+" above the table, I can create a new customer.
-In both cases I end up in a form field where I can enter the data.
+In both cases a form field appears where I can enter the data.
 When editing an already existing customer, his old data is entered there.
 If I click on the "Save" button below the form, the data is saved and I see the updated table.
 When I click the "Cancel" button, however, the change is discarded.

 ### Delete a customer